-All this means that you can still buy miniature Sheltie puppies as pets, but you'll have a harder time finding a dedicated breeder.
-You're also more likely to run into an illegal puppy mill, whose trade is based on novelty dogs.
-These include Sheltie mixes, miniatures and so-called designer dogs... [continue reading The Story of Miniature Shelties]
+This means that you can still buy miniature Sheltie puppies as pets, but you'll have a hard time finding a breeder.
+You're also more likely to run into illegal puppy mills, whose trade is based on novelty dogs including Sheltie mixes, miniatures, and designer dogs... [continue reading The Story of Miniature Shelties]

-Many dogs appear to smile.
-It's an endearing trait that's not unique to Shetland Sheepdogs.
-But what's going on when they appear to grin at us?
+Is your Shetland Sheepdog smiling at you?
+What's going on when they seem to grin?
 Are our dogs actually happy or are we just anthropomorphizing them?

 The exception to this rule is when dogs appear to laugh with their upper teeth bared.
 This is not at all submissive, but is a sign of aggression.
 If you see a dog making this face (including dear sweet Shelties) than back off quick... [continue reading The Sheltie Smile]